 SSDI calculations are complicated, and the total varies per person.
 Your monthly benefits will depend on how much you’ve paid into Social Security through wages.
 The severity of your disability does not matter in the calculation.

-What Is the Average Size of SSDI Payments?
+What is the Average Size of SSDI Payments?

 Get the strong arm